 Databricks Delta will occasionally break forward compatibility.
 Older versions of Databricks Runtime may not be able to read and write data that was written by a newer version of Databricks Runtime.
 If you try to read and write to a table with a version of Databricks Runtime that is too old, you’ll get an error telling you that you need to upgrade.

 For existing tables, you’ll be warned about the availability of new version and given the option to upgrade the table.
 Sometimes you may be required to upgrade before you are able to use new features (for example, append-only tables).

-Tables created with Databricks Runtime 4.1 have a new writer version and thus cannot be written to by versions of Databricks Runtime lower than 4.1.
-Existing tables must be upgraded in order to take advantage of these improvements.
-To upgrade an existing table, first upgrade all jobs that are writing to the table.
+To take advantage of Databricks Runtime 4.1 improvements, you must upgrade tables created using versions of Databricks Runtime lower than 4.1.
+To upgrade a table, first upgrade all jobs that are writing to the table.
 Then run: